CEI-lab/ece3400-2017/docs/Grading/Milestone_score.md

 4 points: Simulated maze exploration
-4 points: Real implementation of the maze exploration Up to 2 points for efficiency
+4 points: Real implementation of the maze exploration 2 points: The fastest solution will get an added two points

 _Milestone 4 will be graded as follows:_